Nitzana, Israel: Ancient Nitzana

 Remnants of the Turkish railway station.
 At the far left: the water stop.

+Archaeological site of a Byzantine Monastery, St. Catherine in Nitzana, Israel.

 The tax register for 587–9 CE indicates that the town had 1,500 inhabitants, with 116 houses.
 This was a time of prosperity with the route from Gaza to Aila reopened and pilgrim traffic to Saint Catherine's Monastery.
 A find of late Byzantine papyri has given much detail of the life of the town.
 However, following the arrival of Islam the town went into a slow decline and by the 8th century it had ceased to exist.